No-Cash-7970/txnDuck/README.md

 [installing txnDuck for development](#hammer_and_wrench-installation-for-development).**

-Instead of using one of the [official txnDuck websites](#globe_with_meridians-websites), you can choose to download the source code and run the software "locally" on your own computer that does not rely on an external website.
+Instead of using one of the [official txnDuck websites](#globe_with_meridians-websites), you can choose to download the source code and run the software locally on your own computer that does not rely on an external website.

 ### Requirements for local setup